gephi/gephi-documentation/gephi-desktop/docs/Plugins/Filter.md

 ### Custom Properties

-Properties natively supports all Java types, as well as Range and `AttributeColumn`.
+Properties natively supports all Java types, as well as Range and `Column`.
 For other types you may have to register a property editor to guarantee serialization to work.
 Serialization is used to write and read properties values, when a Gephi project is saved.
 Implement a property editor class and register it: